 If you work with a reputable service, you will be able to contact customer support even after your valid ESA letter has been issued.
 If you need help with verification, if you have an issue with a landlord or airline not considering your letter valid, or if you have any other questions, the service should be available for assistance.
 If the company you work with disappears after your letter is sent or do not respond to questions, they are likely a scam.

-At EzCare Medical Clinic, we provide our patients with legit ESA documentation.
+At EzCare Medical Clinic, we provide our patients with legit ESA prescription.
 Our licensed ESA doctors are providing legit Emotional Support Animal Letters which are valid in all states.
 Please visit ezcareclinic.com/esa to apply today or call us at (415) 966-0848 to schedule your in-person or online ESA visit.

 Learn more about the research results and the effects of pets on mental health, anxiety, and depression at HABRI.